 On the occasion of the Biennale Arte 2019, La Biennale di Venezia addresses Institutes of Higher Learning, Research Centers, Universities, Academies of Fine or Applied Arts with a special project.
 This summer, IDSVA will participate in Biennale Sessions with a lecture/seminar given by artist-philosopher Giovanni Tusa on the topic of New Ecologies.
 A lexicon for the XXI century.
-The lecture will take place on June 18, 2019, and will be open to the public.
-For details, visit the Biennale Sessions website.
+The lecture will take place on June 18, 2019, in the seminar room Sale d’Armi at the Arsenale venue, located on the ground floor, from 10.30 am to 12.30 pm, and will be open to the public.

 The lecture/seminar will introduce the student to the latest and more urgent themes in continental philosophy, critical theory and contemporary art theory in the XXI century while also giving the student an overview of more classical issues of critical humanities and philosophy of arts.